mendhak/eleventy-satisfactory/README.md

 * Favicon feature
 * Image is written as figure, and has lightbox.
 * Image galleries
-* Links are adjusted to include the blog prefix
+* Links are adjusted to include the blog prefix (/post-url or filename.md)
 * Change the code theme
 * Removed tag listing pages, tags only get used in the HTML metadata
 * Pagination on the page list and post list